teradaangelina879/qortal/Q-Apps.md

 ```

 ### Get URL to load a specific file from a QDN website
+Note: this returns a "Resource does not exist" error if a non-existent resource is requested.
 ```
 let url = await qortalRequest({
     action: "GET_QDN_RESOURCE_URL",